Foraging in May: a guide to wild herbs and other edible plants

 Where to find it: lime grows wild across the UK, but is commonly planted in country parks, along avenues and in urban areas.

-The leaves, stems and flowers of mallow are edible are are perfect for picking now.
+The leaves, stems and flowers of mallow are edible and are perfect for picking now.
 Leaves are rich in protein, calcium, iron and vitamin C and in traditional medicine they’ve been used to treat constipation and diarrhoea, dry throat and chesty cough.

 How to use it: the slightly furry leaves and stems are best picked around now until early summer.
 They contain a resin which gives them a distinctive gummy texture a bit like okra.
 It adds glutinous richness to the Arabic soup, molokhia, which is made from them.
 Add the bright and beautiful mauve flowers to salads or as a garnish for desserts and summer cocktails.